vcameron1/Metapop_ms/manuscript/manuscript.md

 The purpose of this paper is to demonstrate the value of the metapopulation approach to project distribution changes in rapidly changing environments.
 We argue for the potential benefits of the metapopulation approach to improve accuracy of projections.
 Given the availability of data and the simplicity of the approach we see the advantage for decision-making and policy.

+In this paper, we present a case study as a demonstration of application of the approach and then discuss sources of complexity in the observed distribution dynamics.
+We used simulations to investigate changes in the distribution of a typical species of interest to conservation actors.
-To demonstrate the approach, we investigated the changes in the distribution of a bottom-up system, where mismatch between resource distribution and climate warming is expected.
+Our analyses were made using a forest composition state and transition model coupled to a metapopulation model of an habitat specialist bird, simulating a bottom-up system, where a mismatch between the resource distribution and climate warming is expected.
+We simulated climate warming over a fragmented landscape and assessed distribution changes using presence-absences, abundances, and transiant dynamics.
+Our simulations show that a metapopulation approach provides projections with 1) increased accuracy and realism for species of interest to policy and decision makers and 2) transitory dynamics.

 *The model was inspired to simulate the Bicknell's thrush, a bird characteristic of species of interest to decision makers and policy (COSEWIC).*
 **DG** Mettre emphase surtout sur les éléments qui rendent la grive intéressants : associé aux sommets de montagne, structure naturellement en patch.
 Dépendance au climat et à l'habitat.
 Espèce à statut précaire.

 The model was inspired to simulate the Bicknell's thrush, a threatened bird characteristic of species of interest to decision makers and policy (COSEWIC).
+The Bicknell's thrush has a highly restricted breeding range in Canada that is considered to be vulnerable to climate warming, and for which the thrush's survival is considerend threatened ().
-The Bicknel's thrush is found during its breeeding season on mountaintops doninated by dense coniferous forests and cool climate (COSEWIC, Cadieux 2019).
+As a habitat specialist with specific climate requirements, it is found during its breeeding season on mountaintops doninated by dense coniferous forests and cool climate (COSEWIC, Cadieux 2019).
 By its nature, the structure of its distribution is patchy (Box ..).
-Interesting species to study because of its requirement for specific climatic and habitat conditions.

-We assess distribution change using abundances and transiant dynamics (Boulangeat 2018).
 We demonstrate the ability of a coupled metapopulation model to project the Bicknell's thrush distribution in Northestern America and the forest response to different climate changes scenarios.